someusername6/the-baba-the-me-and-the-keke/README.md

 - Obvious

 ### Changelog
+- 0.2.0
+  - Added chapters 5 and 6 (6 new levels).
+  - Added one rule to "Gun Assembly" to remove unintended solution.
+  - Added one rule in "Leaving Baba to Dry' to remove unintended solution.
 - 0.1.1
   - Move one rule in "The Baba" to remove unintended solutions.
   - Moved and added rules in "Leaving Baba to Dry" to remove unintended solutions.